asha23/arlo-timber-framework/README.md

 Requirements
 ============

-You should get a license for Advanced Custom Fields pro for this framework.
+You should get a license for Advanced Custom Fields pro for this framework as it is a key part of how it works.

 Getting started
 ===============